 Exposure to respirable crystalline silica dust during construction activities can cause serious or life-threatening respiratory diseases.
 Sometimes, dust particles may be too small to see, but fine enough to breathe in.
 Once inhaled, it can become embedded deep in the lungs, which can cause serious damage to health.
 Construction workers are at high risk of developing these diseases because many common construction tasks can create high levels of dust.

-Samantha Wilding, director of health policy and public affairs at B%26CE, says, in The Construction Index, that “81% of the 500,000 people who are exposed to silica dust at work are employed in the construction industry.
+Samantha Wilding, director of health policy and public affairs at B&CE, says, in The Construction Index, that “81% of the 500,000 people who are exposed to silica dust at work are employed in the construction industry.